 Oversummer flow and coho survival

-The Partnership has also developed Streamflow Improvement Plans for Mill, Grape, Dutch Bill and Green Valley creeks, and is currently working to complete one for Green Valley Creek.
-This effort is funded by the National Fish and Wildlife Foundation, with additional support from Sonoma Water.
+The Partnership has also developed Streamflow Improvement Plans for Mill, Grape, Dutch Bill and Green Valley creeks.
+This effort has been funded by the National Fish and Wildlife Foundation, with additional support from Sonoma Water.